 LED lights are also better for your budget and energy efficiency.

 Most UK homes have a central heating boiler and radiator system.
 While this works just fine, old radiators can drag the décor down and make a room look less than perfect.
 Consider swapping your old, rusty radiators out for modern designer radiators.
 These look far more stylish and come in different colours to match the décor.
 Modern bathroom radiators are great at heating the smallest room in the house while looking very luxurious.

-Carpet is still the preferred option in a bedroom because it is warm underfoot, but in living areas, upgrade to wooden flooring for a more modern vibe.
-Depending on your budget, you can choose from solid wood flooring, engineered wood flooring, and laminate flooring.
-Modern laminate comes in a huge range of designs and is hard-wearing and economical.
+Carpet is still the preferred option in a bedroom because it is warm underfoot, but in living areas, you may want to upgrade to wooden flooring for a more modern vibe.
+Contact a hardwood installation service to discuss options like solid wood, engineered wood, and laminate.
+Modern laminate comes in a wide range of designs and is hard-wearing and economical.
 Solid wood flooring is more expensive, but it does offer a taste of luxury.
 Do bear in mind, however, that for best results, all skirting boards will need to be replaced when the flooring is fitted.

 Cast an eye over your current décor – what era does it best represent?
 The 80s? or perhaps the 70s?
 If your décor has seen better days, it is time to remove all that patterned wallpaper and say goodbye to the red feature wall or blue skirting boards.

 Buy paint in muted shades, such as a warm grey or a pale blue.
 Aim for a calm, quiet colour scheme.
 It is okay to have one feature wall, but it shouldn’t dominate the entire room.
 If you can’t live without a splash of colour, add a few bright cushions or a soft throw.

 Skirting boards and architraves are best left white or replaced with stripped pine for a Scandi feel.